 If your spouse had not yet reached full retirement age, Social Security bases the survivor benefit on the deceased’s primary insurance amount — 100 percent of the benefit he or she would have been entitled to, based on lifetime earnings.

-If the late worker had passed full retirement age — which is currently 66 and 2 months and rising gradually to 67 over the next several years — the survivor benefit is based on what the deceased would have collected had he or she claimed benefits in the month of death.
+If the late worker had passed full retirement age — 66 and 4 months for people born in 1956 and gradually rising to 67 — the survivor benefit is based on what the deceased would have collected had he or she claimed benefits in the month of death.
 That means any delayed retirement credits the late spouse would have earned will count for the widow or widower.
 These credits boost benefits by two-thirds of 1 percent for each month the worker was past full retirement age.

 Keep in mind